Mycelium-based materials: Packaging

-IKEA has committed to mycelium packaging, making a deal with Ecovative acknowledging the damage that comes from polystyrene packaging and the time it takes the decompose.
-Plastic foams can take hundreds of years to decompose whereas mushroom based materials can decompose in a few weeks.
-At Ecovative, they grow mushroom packaging known as MyoComposite which can be grown in less than a week where this manufacturing starts at the Ecovative Design foundry in Green Island, New York.
-Ecovative partners with multiple local farmers in order to source agricultural products that get turned into packaging.
-The agricultural materials are cleaned and sorted into molds where the fungi is added and will grow around the material.
-Once the fungus grows throughout the mold, the final packaging is specially treated to stop the growth process.

-According to another company, Grown Bio, mycelium based packaging also has advantages because of the versatility of design shapes as well as having a high shock absorbance and insulation properties.
-They use a 3D printed reusable mold made from a biopolymer to template their products which are then filled with agricultural waste, water, and lastly the mycelium.
-The entire process takes a week and once the packaging has served its use, it breaks down and can be used as fertilizer.

-In 2012 Ecovative partnered with Sealed Air, at the time a $7.6 billion global company best known for bubble wrap and other packaging, to license their process for making mycelium-based packaging material.
+Mycelium‑based composites are an alternative to petroleum‑derived foams and molded fibre products in protective and insulating packaging.
+These materials can be grown into shapes using agricultural by‑products as substrate, producing lightweight forms with cushioning properties comparable to expanded polystyrene.

+Applications include packaging for fragile goods, thermal insulation for perishable items, and single‑use protective inserts.
+Reported advantages include biodegradability under industrial composting conditions and low energy production.
+Limitations include slower production times compared to synthetic foams, sensitivity to moisture during use, and variability in mechanical performance depending on substrate and growth conditions.

 Building materials

 A sample building using mycelium bricks at the New York Botanical Garden, September 2024.
-Constructed by Ecovative.

 Mycelium based composites have not yet been widely considered as alternatives for wood, or masonry construction.
 When considering large-scale applications, there are a few avenues for the fabrication of mycelium composites, although the most common consist of external or internal molds for modular units, in-situ monoliths, or myco-welding.
 The growth guided with external molds is led with a formwork that will eventually be removed to reveal the material in its desired shape, in contrast to an internal mold, also referred to as a soft mold, which acts as a scaffold that remains embedded in the composite.
 The in-situ monolithic typology references traditional cast-in-place techniques for casting and growing composites at a larger non-modular scale.
 Lastly, myco-welding bridges these two techniques as it works with living assembly units to render them monolithic, essentially keeping the organism alive in order to create bonding between a block, a layer, or panel with one another.